FablabTaipei/FabDoc-RPi-client/README.md

 - [x] Handle images for scale down and encode to base64
 - [x] Connect with remote server
 - [x] Detect file changes and pass the images to server
-- [x] Login into your account by scanning QR code token on your browser.
+- [x] Login into your account by scanning QR code token on your browser
-- [ ] To commit, receive image upload request from browser via WebSocket, and pass original images into db
-- [ ] Solve reconnection situation
+- [ ] Solve reconnection issue
   - Get index list of preview images which have been sent to server
-- [ ] Support IMU input to control and capture videos or GIFs by head motion.
+- [ ] Support IMU input to control and capture videos or GIFs by head motion

 ### Dependency
 ```